Weather Thermometers – What They Are And How They Work

 Advantages

-• It responds very quickly to changes in temperature, allowing it to display and make rapid adjustments.
+- They respond very quickly to changes in temperature, allowing them to display and make rapid adjustments.

-• Their ability to make and record multiple measurements make them invaluable for use in remotely located weather stations.
+- Their ability to make and record multiple measurements makes them invaluable for use in remotely located weather stations.

-• Their compact size allows thermistors to be used inside a wide variety of components like outside weather sensors.
+- Their compact size allows thermistors to be used inside a wide variety of components, such as outside weather sensors.

 Disadvantages

-• Thermistors do not have a broad temperature range as that of some other thermal sensors, making it unsuitable for some use some heavy industrial environments.
+- Thermistors do not have as broad a temperature range as some other thermal sensors, making them unsuitable for use in some heavy industrial environments.

-• A thermistor requires a power source to operate.
-This requires maintenance on a more regular basis than a thermometer like a mercury-in-glass thermometer, which can operate completely maintenance-free.
+- A thermistor requires a power source to operate.
+This requires maintenance on a more regular basis than a thermometer, such as a mercury-in-glass thermometer, which can operate completely maintenance-free.

 It is obvious why the thermistor plays such a big role as a weather thermometer, especially for use in home and professional weather stations.